 In August 2018, the FASB issued updated accounting guidance that modifies the disclosures required for defined benefit pension and other postretirement benefit plans.
 The modifications in this update remove disclosures that are no longer considered cost beneficial, clarify the specific requirements of disclosures, and add disclosure requirements identified as relevant.
 The updated accounting guidance is effective for fiscal years ending after December 15, 2020, with early adoption available.
-The Company is evaluating the requirements of the updated guidance to determine the impact of adoption.
+The Company has evaluated the requirements of the updated guidance and has determined the impact of adoption to not be material to the Company's financial statement disclosures for its defined benefit pension and other postretirement benefit plans.